cornelioroyer/ERPProject/README.md

 # About
-ERPProject is an Enterprise Resource Planning Project has 7 businnes module and developed by 7 student from SOLATE group, and now them a bachelor degreeof Universitas Trunojoyo Madura. modules that have been developed are:
+ERPProject is an Enterprise Resource Planning Project has 7 businnes module and developed by 7 student group named SOLATE, and now them a bachelor degree of Universitas Trunojoyo Madura. modules that have been developed are:
 * Procurement Module by Reiza Judiz Pradana
 * Financial Accounting by Achmad Afiffudin Nurzein (afifnz@gmail.com)
 * CRM and Distribution Module by Farid Ilham Al-qorni